 Year 1 includes:

-Biotechnology: An Introduction; Microbiology; DNA and Genetics; Chemical Engineering Principles; Chemistry; Laboratory Skills.
+Biotechnology: An Introduction; Microbiology; DNA and Genetics; Chemistry; Laboratory Skills.

 Year 2 includes:

-Supervised Laboratory Research; Aromatic Chemistry; Animal and Plant Cell Culture; Base-catalysed and Organometallic Chemistry; Protein Structure and Function; Microbiological Techniques.
+Supervised Laboratory Research; Aromatic Chemistry; Animal and Plant Cell Culture; Base-catalysed and Organometallic Chemistry; Protein Structure and Function; Chemical Engineering Principles; DNA Molecular Techniques.

-Higher Biology or Human Biology and Chemistry plus English and Maths at National 5 at A or B; or Foundation Apprenticeship Scientific Technologies (Laboratory Skills); or an NC or NQ Level 6 science based course.
+Higher Biology (or Human Biology) or Chemistry plus English and Maths at National 5 at A or B; or Foundation Apprenticeship Scientific Technologies (Laboratory Skills); or an NC or NQ Level 6 science based course.
 Interview.

 You may enter year 2 of the HND if you have a relevant 15-credit HNC, please provide details of your HNC including a list of the completed units in your application.

-3rd year entry to a range of science degrees at Strathclyde University.
+3rd year entry to a range of science degrees at Glasgow Caledonian University, Robert Gordon University, University of Strathclyde or University of the West of Scotland.

 Employment in related industry.